Nuclear Astrophysics & Physics Lab

 Thermal Evolution

-Investigating the intricate cooling of isolated and accreting neutron stars, proto-neutron star evolution, and the role of temperature, entropy, and lepton fraction on nuclear matter properties.
+Investigating neutron star cooling, proto-NS evolution, and the role of temperature, entropy, and lepton fraction on nuclear matter properties.

 🔭